smallhadroncollider/taskell/roadmap.md

 - Add tests for IO.GitHub
 - Break up State module
 - Parse checkItems Trello JSON using Aeson FromJSON rather than needing extra record type
-- Use a map in Actions to tidy things up/add custom key support
 - Avoid having to normalise the state?
 - Remove duplication of config - currently using ini and hard-coded defaults
 - Move Help modal creation into Template Haskell